A Marriage Made in Heaven-ly Food Venues – Lucy and ben Cuthbert

 It’s true to say, that which ever of Lucy and Ben’s restaurants you go in to, it won’t be long before either of them will pop in to see how things are going.
 “We like to be involved.
 It drives Lucy up the wall that I’m often coming home after food service!
 But I like to keep in contact with all the staff, and our customers.
 I genuinely get a kick out of seeing people in our restaurants, enjoying themselves.
 It’s also good to do proper shifts in all of them.
 I get to see how it works on a day-to-day basis and this helps us support our staff.”

 Lucy works shifts in the restaurants when Ben has charge of the kids.
-They now employ over 85 people in their venues, the latest being Market Square.
-Sitting opposite Lubens, Market Square offers a healthy option.
+They now employ over 85 people in their venues.
+Sitting opposite Lubens, their next venue to open was Market Square, which offers a healthy option.
 There are breakfast and brunch options with smashed avocado, seeds and salads.
 There are also stacks of pancakes too!

 Investing in folkestone